…Sitting in a Tree:

 And on Slughorn’s end of the equation, we never once heard him even mention James Potter’s name.
 It certainly doesn’t sound like he knew him well.

 Consequently, if any sort of interaction between Snape and Lily took place, it would have been off the Marauder’s radar in NEWT-Level Potions class.

 Which, before DHs was released, was a perfectly viable speculation.

 I still didn’t think that they were “spoony” on each other.
 But they may have each regarded the other as the only potential equal in the class on offer.
 And Sluggy is just as capable of encouraging cooperation, as much if not more than competition, even if the two had started the class being very “standoffish” with each other; both of them still smarting from the scene we witnessed in the Pensieve junket at the end of Year 5.

-It was glaringly obvious by then that we were all supposed to think that there had been some kind of relationship.
+Thanks to Slughorn, it was glaringly obvious by then that we were all supposed to think that there had been some kind of relationship.
 And from the information we had at that point, to me it seemed most likely to have developed over the course of Year 6.
 I also suspected that we were being led to misread the context of what that relationship was.